Skip to Content

 To minimize the risk of a negative encounter, hike in groups, make lots of noise and carry bear spray just in case.
 At campgrounds, store your food and toiletries in the bear bins and camp well away from your cooking area.
 If you want more info, I’ve got lots more bear safety tips for hikers and backpackers.

 There is also lots of marine life just offshore along the West Coast Trail.
-Both times I’ve hiked the trail we’ve spotted grey whales feeding.
+Both times I’ve hiked the trail we’ve spotted whales feeding.
 Look for them anywhere north of Walbran Creek.

 There are also lots of curious seals surfacing along the beaches or otters playing in the mouths of rivers.
 You can also spy on sea lion colonies on rocky islets in a few places.